xinyu-intel/R/ctex_chinese/readme.md

 ##method1
 1.you should install the latest ctex software on your machine, and be sure to choose the full installization package.

-2.the whole library 'ctex_chinese' should be copied to ~/R/library/rmarkdown/rmarkdown/templates so that you can start writing a chinese rmarkdown based on a template
+2.the whole library 'ctex_chinese' should be copied to ~/R/library/rmarkdown/rmarkdown/templates so that you can start writing a chinese rmarkdown based on a template.

 3.the file 'header.tex' should be copied to your working library.